pluralsight/guides/in-review/microsoft-net/asp-net-mvc-using-ajax-helpers-with-razor-partial-views/article.md

 }
 ~~~

-The JavaScript represented by the ellipsis above provides functionality for the dropdown lists and does not effect the Ajax functionality.
-It is covered in a separate PluralSight Hack.Guide.
+The JavaScript represented by the ellipses above provides functionality for the dropdown lists and does not effect the Ajax functionality.
+That topic is one for a separate tutorial.
 The complete code can be seen in the example project on GitHub.

 #### JavaScript for AjaxHelper methods